Register of Electors

 Viewing the Register

-Members of the public may request to inspect the full copy of the Register of Electors.
+It is not currently possible to check your registration status online.
+Members of the public may, however, request to inspect the full copy of the Register of Electors.

 Anyone inspecting the Full Register must do so under supervision.
 The full register contains the names of all those registered to vote in the area.
 Information from this register may be recorded only by making hand written notes.
 Photocopying or electronic recording are not permitted by law.
 (This includes taking photographs on phones with cameras)